reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

 > The whole Regression is running against nightly build every day.
 > Different teams are responsible for different suites.
 >
-> Which dashboard I can create in such conditions.
+> Which dashboard I can create in such conditions?

 ###  Report for one tests run (A dashboard for an engineer)